cfpb/design-system/docs/pages/text-inputs.md

   Text should be in sentence case.

   Use placeholder text for formatting examples only.
 Don’t use for instructions.
 Placeholder text disappears once a user begins typing in the field.
+See [Design System guidance on placeholder text](https://cfpb.github.io/design-system/components/helper-text#placeholder-text-1).
 behavior: As the screen size gets smaller, break multi-column inputs into a single, stacked column.
 Fields that are next to each other on a large screen, should stack at smaller screen sizes.
 When possible, fields should span the